Apply for a community grant

 Other funding opportunities

-From time to time other funding opportunities available outside of the council are advertised on the Community Impact Bucks' Buckinghamshire funding news blog (external website).
+From time to time other funding opportunities available outside of the council are advertised on the Community Impact Bucks funding information web pages (external website).

 Bledlow Charities can offer small amounts of funding for individuals living in Bledlow, Bledlow Ridge and Saunderton who are suffering from sickness and financial hardship.